Nature-based solutions knowledge gaps

 • Synergies and trade-offs between goals

-Further research is needed into how business models, finance mechanisms and governance arrangements can be established that enable the implementation of NBS without generating large increases in the value of land and property that in turn produce forms of green gentrification.
+Further research is needed into how business models, finance mechanisms and governance arrangements can be established that enable the implementation of NbS without generating large increases in the value of land and property that in turn produce forms of green gentrification.

 Desk Study Institutional publication